-Induction is the most energy-efficient cooking technology available today.
-It cooks food faster than traditional stoves and has the power to match.
+Induction cooking is the most precise cooking technology available today.
+It cooks food faster than traditional stoves and is just as powerful.

 Traditional stoves need an open flame burner or radiant electric coils to heat pans.
-Induction cooking is efficient because it uses electromagnetism to heat the pan directly.
+Induction cooking uses electromagnetism to heat the pan directly.
 No open flames, which means less heat is lost to the surrounding air to help kitchens stay cooler.
 Furthermore, induction can cook food 25–50% faster than traditional stoves!

 Go from a rolling boil to a simmer in seconds.
 Heat transfer stops immediately when you turn the burner off which means less chance of overcooking.